centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs.md

 We are doing our best to push your business to satisfaction.
 We don't care about your number of domains - customer is king!

-### RRPproxy / Key-Systems

-The Team at HEXONET also maintains its own version of the RRPproxy Registrar Module (aka. `Key-Systems`) which should be used _instead_ of the WHMCS built-in Module.
-The above information applies also here, except the availability of additional Modules and Widgets.

-### internet.bs

-The Team at internet.bs maintains its own version of the internet.bs Registrar Module (aka `ibs`) which should be used _instead_ of the WHMCS built-in Module.
-Find it [here](https://github.com/internetbs/whmcs-internetbs-registrar).

-### TPP WholeSale

-The TPP WholeSale Registrar Module is shipped with WHMCS.
-There's no self-maintained Module available.
 {: .fs-6 .fw-300 }